hevnsnt/norecognition/README.md

 ## The Mission

-I am a hacker.
-I see computers and technology differently.
-For years, I have been interested in the topic of how machines interpret the world and how they interpret us.
-My work in computer vision in the past explored how algorithms decide who is seen, who is tracked, and who is recognized, with serious and often unsettling consequences for personal privacy.
+I'm a hacker.
+I see technology differently.
+For years, I've been fascinated by how machines interpret our world and us: how algorithms decide who is seen, tracked, and recognized, often with unsettling consequences for personal privacy.

-I believe physical fabrics can be engineered to confuse facial recognition systems.
-I built a reproducible, science driven process to design those fabrics, and I test them rigorously across multiple models and real world conditions so the results are practical and repeatable.
-My goal is simple: to build a wardrobe that protects my privacy — and yours.
+I believe we can engineer fabrics to confuse these systems.
+My goal is to build a **reproducible, science-driven process** to design and test these adversarial textiles.
+I test them rigorously against multiple models in real-world conditions to create a wardrobe that protects my privacy... and yours.

 ### Wait, Hasn't This Been Done Before?

-Recently, an interesting concept of hope emerged from the artistic community: so-called "adversarial patterns."
-These brilliant prints and garments held the promise of disrupting machine vision, causing detectors to miss a person entirely.
-They were fascinating, hopeful, and truly captivating.
-You might have seen some incredible projects in this space, such as [capable.design](https://capable.design/), [adversarialfashion.com](https://adversarialfashion.com/), and of course I need to mention Adam Harvey’s amazing work at [adam.harvey.studio](https://adam.harvey.studio/).
+Yes, and the early work was brilliant.
+Artistic "adversarial patterns" from projects like [capable.design](https://capable.design/), [adversarialfashion.com](https://adversarialfashion.com/), and Adam Harvey’s amazing work at [adam.harvey.studio](https://adam.harvey.studio/) were groundbreaking.
+They inspired me and proved something was possible.

-These initiatives are truly groundbreaking and deserve immense credit.
-They pushed the boundaries of what was thought possible, inspiring many (including me!) to think differently about privacy in the age of machine vision.
-But, as with many pioneering prototypes, they were often fragile, effective only against the weakest detectors and under perfect studio conditions.
+But, like many pioneering prototypes, they were often fragile.
+Many focused on older "person detection" systems (like classic [**HAAR Cascade**](https://medium.com/analytics-vidhya/haar-cascades-explained-38210e57970d) models) and were often only effective under perfect studio conditions.
+Modern facial recognition has advanced far beyond those simpler algorithms.

-Many early efforts in adversarial fashion focused on older “person detection” systems such as the classic [**HAAR Cascade**](https://medium.com/analytics-vidhya/haar-cascades-explained-38210e57970d) models.
-Those designs worked well against simpler algorithms, but modern facial recognition has advanced far beyond them.
-I am not criticizing those projects; they were groundbreaking and provides a strong foundation to build on.
-This project, quite literally, stands on their shoulders; they are the giants who paved the way.
-My work continues that evolution, bringing those early ideas into a new generation of adversarial textiles made for today’s much more advanced detection systems.
+This project stands on the shoulders of those giants.
+My work continues that evolution, bringing those early ideas into a new generation of textiles built for today’s much more advanced detection systems.

 ### I Believe We Can Do Better.